VamsiPulagam/frontendChatbot/README.md

 *  It is showing as your order is placed,If we want come back then click on your order is placed we can reach to starting page.

+* Here is the Repl link of our ChatBot : https://repl.it/join/qwoahxpz-vamsipulagam

-A Small demo about this chatBot is : https://youtu.be/JrG2GgXBr5s
+A Small demo about this ChatBot is : https://youtu.be/JrG2GgXBr5s